epickrram/blog-images/drafts/2016_04/kernel_network_stack_rx.md

     supports-register-dump: yes
     supports-priv-flags: no

-The driver code back be found in the Linux kernel source [here](http://lxr.free-electrons.com/source/drivers/net/ethernet/intel/ixgbe/?v=4.0).
+The driver code can be found in the Linux kernel source [here](http://lxr.free-electrons.com/source/drivers/net/ethernet/intel/ixgbe/?v=4.0).

 ### NAPI